Mike Zunino Player Props: Guardians vs. Cardinals

-Mike Zunino -- with an on-base percentage of .138 in his past 10 games, 144 points lower than his season-long percentage -- will be in action for the Cleveland Guardians against the St. Louis Cardinals, with Jack Flaherty on the mound, on May 27 at 7:15 PM ET.
+On Sunday, Mike Zunino (.138 on-base percentage in past 10 games, 144 points below season-long percentage) and the Cleveland Guardians play the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
+First pitch is at 1:40 PM ET.

-In his most recent game, he racked up two hits (going 2-for-3) against the Cardinals.
+In his most recent appearance, he racked up two hits (going 2-for-3) against the Cardinals.

 Mike Zunino Game Info & Props vs. the Cardinals